Chronos-Vault/chronos-vault-security/testing/TRINITY_PROTOCOL_TEST_SUCCESS.md

 ## Executive Summary

-The Trinity Protocol infrastructure has been successfully deployed and tested on Arbitrum Sepolia.
+The Trinity Protocol™ infrastructure has been successfully deployed and tested on Arbitrum Sepolia.
 The core operation creation functionality is **fully operational**, with the optimized smart contract successfully processing cross-chain operations at a gas cost of **305,291 gas** (demonstrating the effectiveness of storage packing and tiered anomaly detection optimizations).

 ---